farahc123/tech501-bench-udemy-pathways/Project 1/README.md

 [**Full pipeline available to view here**](<Project files/Jenkinsfile>)

+1. Outside of the pipeline, a colour map function is first defined that will be used in the post-build Slack notification step
-1. Credentials for Docker Hub, GitHub, and the SSH key for the target VM are stored as variables that can be referenced throughout the entire pipeline in the `environment` block
+2. The pipeline starts, with credentials for Docker Hub, GitHub, and the SSH key for the target VM stored as variables that can be referenced throughout the entire pipeline in the `environment` block
-2. NodeJS version 20 is specified in the `tools` block
+3. NodeJS version 20 is specified in the `tools` block
-3. **Stages**:
+4. **Stages**:
    1. A notification is sent to the *#devopscicd* Slack channel informing the DevOps team that the pipeline has been started
    2. The code is checked out from the *dev* branch of the GitHub repo using the credentials stored as an environment variable
    3. The *app* folder is set as the working directory, and tests are run on the code